DIY Christmas Countdown Gnome

 More Christmas Gnome Tutorials You Might Like

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite DIY gnomes board on Pinterest.
+Please share it on Facebook or save it to your favorite DIY Christmas crafts pin board.

 photo collage of gnome made with cricut with text which reads christmas countdown gnome make this